Detailed Information About All Options

 --remove

 The --remove option is used to unload an account configuration.
-After unloading an account, it is not longer available for other applications.
+After unloading an account, it is no longer available for other applications.
 Therefore, it has to be loaded again before an access token can be obtained (either using oidc-add or through the autoload feature).

 --remote